root-gg/plik/documentation/api.md

    The /auth API is designed for the Plik web application nevertheless if you want to automatize it be sure to provide a valid
    Referrer HTTP header and forward all session cookies.
    Plik session cookies have the "secure" flag set, so they can only be transmitted over secure HTTPS connections.
-   To avoid CSRF attacks the value of the plik-xsrf cookie MUST be copied in the X-XRSFToken HTTP header of each authenticated request.
+   To avoid CSRF attacks the value of the plik-xsrf cookie MUST be copied in the X-XSRFToken HTTP header of each authenticated request.
    Once authenticated a user can generate upload tokens.
 Those tokens can be used in the X-PlikToken HTTP header used to link an upload to the user account.
 It can be put in the ~/.plikrc file of the Plik command line client.